Gh0stD14l3r/DNS-Spoofable-UDP-Servers/README.md

 # DNS Spoofable UDP Servers

 ## What is this
-This is a tool that will grab all public dns server IP Addresses then send a UDP request to all of them.
+This is a tool that will grab all public dns server IP Addresses then send a UDP request to all IPV4.
 If any respond we are able to send spoofable UDP packets.
 To see more about post exploitation go here

 ```